Union Station (Washington Metro)

+Metro rail station in Washington, D.C.

 Union Station is a Washington Metro station in Washington, D.C., on the Red Line.
 The station is located in the Northeast quadrant of the city under the western end of Washington Union Station, the main train station for Washington.
 With a daily average of 12,202 tapped entries in 2024, it was the busiest station in the system.